When in 1753 Giuseppe Vasi published this etching he had already shown in two separate plates the dome of the basilica (1747) and the

 At the beginning of the XVIIth century the initial design of S. Pietro Nuovo was regarded as not being in line with the guidelines for the layout of churches which were developed in 1577 by Cardinal Carlo Borromeo in Instructionum Fabricae et Supellectilis ecclesiasticae.
 Pope Paul V decided to prolong the eastern arm of the new basilica so that it covered all the area of the old one; in 1607 a project by Carlo Maderno won a contest and the eastern arm was completed by 1612, thus giving the basilica the desired Latin cross layout.

-The façade is not just the end wall of the eastern arm, but a building in itself; its original width is that of the inscription celebrating the event; its central balcony was meant for papal blessings; today this occurs on special occasions such as the first blessing of a newly-elected pope (you may wish to see some images of the façade when Pope Benedict XVI was elected in 2005 - it opens in another window).
+The façade is not just the end wall of the eastern arm, but a building in itself; its original width is that of the inscription celebrating the event; its central balcony was meant for papal blessings; today this occurs on special occasions such as the first blessing of a newly-elected pope (you may wish to see the first appearance of Pope Benedict XVI in 2005).

 Some of the works of art which embellished S. Pietro Vecchio were retained, e.g. the bronze door by Antonio Averlino known as il Filarete, but many others did not suit the taste of the time and they were donated to members of the papal court or to other churches.
-You may wish to see the Stefaneschi Altarpiece by Giotto in the Vatican Museums, Cappella Simoncelli at Boville, the sacristy of S. Maria in Cosmedin, a niche at S. Balbina and even a brick at S. Maggiore in Ravenna.
+You may wish to see the Stefaneschi Altarpiece by Giotto in the Vatican Museums, a mosaic at Cappella Simoncelli at Boville, another mosaic at S. Maria in Cosmedin, a relief at S. Balbina and even a brick at S. Maria Maggiore in Ravenna.

 Most of the papal funerary monuments were moved to the Vatican Grottoes or to other locations (you may wish to see a directory where they are listed chronologically).